hectorastrom/diffusers-exploration/README.md

 Exploration-phase of 6.7960 final project.

+## Setup
+- Install requirements using command in requirements.txt
+  - Ensure you're using `uv` with a `venv`
+- Download dataset from instructions in dataset/README.md
+- Configure accelerate with `accelerate config` - default options are fine
+  - If using multi-gpu training, make sure to select the # gpus
+- Launch RL DDPO loop with `accelerate launch rl_trainer.py`

 ## File structure
 **Relevant files to RL Objective**:
 - COD_dataset.py - builds the dataset object to work with the COD dataset